HighTechHarmony/PiCaster/README.md

 Find the first entry that matches your audio hardware, as identified in `lsusb`

-## Workaround broken liquidsoap package on Bookworm
+## Required workaround for broken liquidsoap package on Bookworm

 [https://forums.raspberrypi.com/viewtopic.php?t=358145]
 Liquidsoap Version 2.1.3-2 (Bookworm default) on the new image of Raspbian Bookworm seems to report a segmentation fault when attempting to launch.
 The fault occurs regardless of any attempts to load and execute a script.
 You can simply type "liquidsoap --version" and get the same fault response.